SrilakshmiSripathi/My-Certificates/README.md

 # My-Certificates
 A glimpse of all the certificates I earned up to now.
-No Code in here
+No Code in here.
+Including all certificated I earned, from KB to TB value.

 ![DevOps](https://github.com/SrilakshmiSripathi/My-Certificates/blob/master/CertificateOfCompletion_DevOps%20for%20Data%20Scientists.pdf)